Travel Vaccines by Country: A Pharmacist’s Guide to Checking What You Need (2026)

 Travel should be exciting, not stressful due to illness.
 Taking the time to research and get the right vaccines ensures you stay healthy and focus on enjoying your trip.

-Visit your doctor, travel clinic, or pharmacist to discuss your specific needs.
+Visit your travel clinic, doctor, nurse or pharmacist to discuss your specific needs.
 Don’t forget to get travel insurance!
 Check out the other posts on nomad travel insurance or learn what your credit card covers vs standalone travel insurance!

 Frequently Asked Questions (FAQ)